Fedack/PiShockDocs/README.md

 ### 2.3.2.
 Using Share Links
 Please follow the steps below to use a Share link<br>
 **1:** Open the Share link in your Browser<br>
-**2:** Enter a desired Username (This can be anything and does not need to match the name of your PiShock Account), Confirm by Clicking "CONFIRM"
+**2:** Enter a desired Username (This can be anything, If you are logged in it will use the name of your PiShock Account instead), Confirm by Clicking "CONFIRM"
 ![PiShock Shocker](https://i.imgur.com/JOIomdj.png)
 #### **Usage**
 ![PiShock Shocker](https://i.imgur.com/E2mOzIo.png)